-Table A2: Fission tracks analytical results.
+Table A2.
+Fission-track analytical results.
 Counted areas are distributed along $Fl{og}2$ on different samples.
-The correcting factor employed for U concentration calculation on each sample depends on the counted area and followed a bracketing method (thanks to the two CN5 standard certified at 12.17ppm).
+The correcting factor employed for U concentration calculation on each sample depends on the counted area and followed a bracketing method (thanks to the two CN5 standards certified at 12.17 ppm).